Orleans Parish School Board: Schools

 Fifty-three public schools opened in New Orleans for the 2006–2007 school year.
 This number included schools directly administered by the OPSB or the RSD, or schools chartered by the OPSB or the RSD.
 By November 2006, the system was approaching half of its pre-Katrina enrollment, with 36% of the students enrolled in independent charter schools, 18% in the Algiers Charter School Association charter network, 35% in schools directly administered by the RSD, and 11% in the few remaining schools directly administered by the OPSB.
 Within fourteen months of Katrina, the majority of students in the NOPS system were, therefore, attending charter schools, a condition that has persisted to the present and is cited with approval by national advocates of charter schools.

 For the 2013–2014 school year, the Orleans Parish School Board directly administered 4 schools and oversaw the 16 it chartered.
 The RSD directly administered 15 schools and supervised the 60 it chartered.
 Additionally, two schools were chartered directly by the Louisiana Board of Elementary and Secondary Education (BESE).

-For the 2014–2015 school year, all public schools operating under the RSD umbrella within Orleans Parish are independent charter schools.
+Since the 2014–2015 school year, all public schools operating under the RSD umbrella within Orleans Parish are independent charter schools.